Anne de Montmorency, 1st Duke of Montmorency: Gabelle revolt

 A revolt against the gabelle (salt tax) in 1548 disrupted the king's plans for advances in Italy.
 Tensions had been rising in the south-west of France since 1544, and exploded in this year with 50,000 rioting and taking up arms.
 At first, Henri was satisfied that the local authorities would be able to suppress it, but this confidence faded as more reports came in.
 Learning of what was transpiring in September 1548, he was convinced an exemplary punishment was required.
-From Piemonte he, Montmorency and the secretary Laubespine planned how to respond.
+From Piedmont, he, Montmorency and the secretary Laubespine planned how to respond.
 Montmorency argued the population had already revolted 5 years previously, and that to pacify the area they should remove the entirety of the population.
 This extreme plan was however rejected by the king.
 It was agreed that a pincer movement would be conducted against the rebellious region, with Montmorency marching up towards Bordeaux from Languedoc, while the duc d'Aumale, (duc de Guise in 1550) would advance from Poitou.
-Montmorency who departed Piemonte with 1000 soldiers and 500 cavalry was to raise further troops of Languedoc, Béarn and the Basque country for his part of the pincer.
+Montmorency who departed Piedmont with 1000 soldiers and 500 cavalry was to raise further troops of Languedoc, Béarn and the Basque country for his part of the pincer.
 Both men brought with them men of the other's party.
 Aumale had with him the sieur de Burie, lieutenant-general of Guyenne who was a client of Montmorency's.
 Meanwhile Montmorency was accompanied by Aumale's brother the marquis de Maine.

 The bourgeois of Bordeaux found themselves sympathetic to the cause of the peasant confederacy that dominated the surrounding countryside, known as the Pétault.
 The garrison and militia therefore were not charged with suppressing the Pétault and their allies.
 Moneins, the governor of Bordeaux was persuaded to negotiate with the rebels, however he was killed by a restless crowd on 21 August.
 This act of violence alienated the bourgeois of Bordeaux from the movement, and they repressed it in the city's confines.
 As Montmorency meanwhile approached, he was well informed of how the situation had calmed in the period during which he had been assembling his army; indeed he received a stream of representatives from the city who assured him all was well.
 By this time Henri had lost interest in the progress of the two armies in suppressing the revolt.